-As your business grows, so does your online ecosystem.
+As your business grows, so does your external attack surface.
 This growth opens you up to cyber risk from different vectors.
 Through connections with software-as-a-service platforms, third-party vendors (who then outsource to fourth-party vendors), hiring contractors, cloud migration, remote access, and others, your company is exposed to more and more risk.

 Even something as small as code for an email list signup can become a vulnerability for your organization.
 The vendor you work with may be completely safe and reputable, but their connected infrastructure may be the problem or even a source beyond that.